-(1) order that pending the hearing, the Special Prosecutor: (a) suspend the government's inspection of sensitive and privileged information seized from the Club's political associates; and (b) preserve and prepare to produce data relating to the protocols the Special Prosecutor and any "taint team" has used to search files and segregate documents for privilege.

-(2) at or after the hearing, approve a protocol to limit the government's access to documents to only those items relevant to the alleged crime, and a process for the Club and other entities to assert attorney-client and First Amendment privileges over the seized materials.
+- (1) order that pending the hearing, the Special Prosecutor: (a) suspend the government's inspection of sensitive and privileged information seized from Movants' political associates; and (b) preserve and prepare to produce data related to the protocols the Special Prosecutor and any "taint team" has used or will use to search files and segregate documents for privilege. - (2) at or after the hearing, approve a protocol to limit the government's access to documents to only those items relevant to the alleged crime, and a process for Movants and other entities to assert attorney-client and First Amendment privileges over the seized materials.

-Respectfully submitted this 18th day of October, 2013,
+Dated this 4th day of November, 2013.